ControlSystemStudio/phoebus/services/save-and-restore/README.md

 ```

 The response will have information about the service version, the root node id, the status of the connection with the elastic backend.

-# Features

-* The service defines a set of data objects - nodes - arranged in a tree structure.
-Nodes in the tree are
-folders, configurations (aka save sets) and snapshots.

-* There is always a top level root node of type folder.
-This cannot be modified in any manner.

-* Child nodes of folder nodes are folder or configuration nodes.
-Child nodes
-of configuration nodes are only snapshot nodes.
-Snapshot nodes will not contain
-child nodes as this would not serve any use case.

-* Snapshot nodes are associated with snapshot data items (stored PV values)
-and that are not part of the tree structure.

-* Each node can be associated with an arbitrary number of named tags, e.g.
-a "golden" tag can be set on snapshot nodes.

-* Each node has a created date and a last updated date, as well as a username
-attribute.
-This should identify the user creating or updating a node.

-* Nodes in the tree can be renamed or deleted.
-When a folder or configuration
-node is deleted, its entire subtree is deleted unconditionally.

-* A folder or configuration node can be moved to another parent node.
-All
-child nodes of the moved node remain child nodes of the moved node.

-* Snapshot nodes cannot be moved as they are associated with the configuration
-defining the list of PVs in the snapshot.

-* The service is built upon Spring Boot and depends on Elasticsearch for data persistence.

-Missing features:

-* Security in terms of authentication and authorization.